Pruthvish-Vyas/Data-Science-Portfolio/Consumer Behaviour Analysis And Model Building/README.md

-# ECOMMERCE Data Analysis and Machine Learning Project
+# Ecommerce Data Analysis And Machine Learning Project

 ## Project Overview
 This project focuses on analyzing e-commerce shopping trends and building a machine learning model to predict customer behavior or other relevant outcomes.
 The project is divided into two main components: